-Fees: I offer a Risk-Free Initial Session for Individuals, Couples, Adolescents and Groups looking to pursue counseling with me.
+Fees: I offer a Risk-Free Initial Session for Individuals, Adolescents and Groups looking to pursue counseling with me.
 For new patients without insurance, your initial appointment is a risk free initial session which means that you will not be billed for the session unless you decide to continue.
-For patients choosing to use insurance, the initial session will be billed to your insurance so please come prepared with your insurance card and any copay you may have.
-For more information regarding standard session fees, please contact me directly at (425) 533-0007 or firstname.lastname@example.org.

 Receipts/Statements: In the event you require a printed or digital receipt, I will provide receipts for personal use, insurance reimbursement, Flex Spending Accounts (FSA), and Health Savings Accounts (HSA).

 Payment options: Cash, Check, or Credit Card (Visa, MasterCard, Discover, & American Express).
-A fee of up to 3.7% plus $0.15 per transaction will be added for credit card payments.
+A fee of up to 3.7% plus $0.15 per transaction may be added for credit card payments.